Denellyne/Ada-Compiler/README.md

 ## Introduction

-This project implements the initial phase of a compiler for a simplified subset of the Ada programming language, focusing on lexical and syntactic analysis.
-The implementation consists of two main components working in sequence:<br>
+This project implements a complete compiler for a simplified subset of the Ada programming language, transforming high-level Ada source code into executable MIPS assembly.
+The compiler follows the traditional multi-phase architecture, covering the entire compilation process from lexical analysis to machine code generation.

-The scanner processes raw source code, transforming character streams into structured tokens that identify the fundamental elements of the language.
-Following this, the parser analyzes the token sequence against Ada’s grammatical rules, constructing an Abstract Syntax Tree (AST) that captures the program’s hierarchical structure.
+### Project Scope

+The development occurred in two major phases:

+**Phase 1: Front-end Development** (First Coursework)
+- Lexical analysis using Flex for token recognition
+- Syntactic analysis using Bison for grammar validation
+- Abstract Syntax Tree (AST) construction representing program structure
+- Basic semantic validation and error reporting

+**Phase 2: Back-end Development** (Second Coursework)
+- Symbol table construction with comprehensive type information
+- Intermediate code generation in three-address form
+- Code optimization for improved execution efficiency
+- MIPS assembly generation compatible with the MARS simulator

+### Supported Language Features
-Our Ada subset centers around a primary main procedure and supports essential programming constructs:<br>
+Our Ada subset centers around variable declarations and statements with support for essential programming constructs:<br>
 Expressions:<br>
 - Arithmetic operations (+, -, *, /, **)<br>
 - Boolean logic (AND, OR, NOT, XOR) <br>